select-name

 A <select>

 element allows users to choose from a set of options, but without an accessible name, people relying on assistive technologies are unable to determine its purpose.
 The accessible name is crucial for assistive technologies to label, announce, and interact with UI elements such as buttons, links, and input fields.
-Without a label relationship or redundant text serving as a label, screen readers cannot programmatically gather information about input objects, and it hinders assistive technologies from accurately parsing and reading the content.
+Without a label relationship or redundant text serving as a label, screen readers cannot determine information, and it hinders assistive technologies from accurately parsing and reading the content.

 How to fix?